Out in the bush

 Have dinner and buy some snacks for the train before travelling to Khiva.
 It is possible to buy drinks at the train station and on the train, but there is no wide selection.
 Click here to check more about the trains in Uzbekistan.
 There are also flights from Tashkent to Urgench.
 Turkish airlines and Uzbekistan airlines operate from Tashkent to Urgench.
 The flight only takes 1.5 hours, but doesn’t operate daily.

 Where to eat?
-Mahmood Kabob (serves vegetarian food)
+Mahmood Kabob (also serves vegetarian food)

 Khiva